 The unique barriers to entry to entrepreneurship for women

 Jeanine Wright: I guess that kind of an interesting transition into some of the investing that I’ve been doing.
-Um, so after the media to say Media Temple sale, I was lucky enough to make a little bit of money in that transaction and you know, sat down and looked at my portfolio and work, how can we diversify, um, and having our very safe investments in our 401k et cetera. and so I have, a few years ago I started just becoming really involved in, in particular, the LA Startup scene.
+Um, so after the media to say Media Temple sale, I was lucky enough to make a little bit of money in that transaction and you know, sat down and looked at my portfolio and work, how can we diversify, um, and having our very safe investments in our 401k et cetera. and so I have, a few years ago I started just becoming really involved in, in particular, the L.A.
+Startup scene.
 I started becoming involved in, um, in women’s start-up organizations.
 Um, and then just in general, just started having some conversations with people about how this was something that I was interested in and that I was interested in investing in young companies and finding good opportunities to work with entrepreneurs that we’re working on something exciting.
 The overwhelming of entrepreneurs out there are men. and some of that I have some theories about, you know, women statistically are more likely to have more student loan debt.

-Like, I need to make a difference and I need to feel like I make this difference.
-And I would just say like, um, slow and steady wins the race, you know, like just find your things, something that resonates with you, find some of these small and do it on a regular basis and make it part of your life.
-And it’s hard at first.
-And then you get used to the cadence and then you’ll find that you’re driving so much more energy and joy from it than the effort that it takes to put into it.
+Like, I need to make a difference.
+I need to feel like I make this difference.
+I would just say like, slow and steady wins the race, like just find your things, something that resonates with you, find some of these small and do it on a regular basis and make it part of your life.
+It’s hard at first.
+Then you get used to the cadence and then you’ll find that you’re driving so much more energy and joy from it than the effort that it takes to put into it.